edi3/edi3-igl/docs/index.md

 * Query operations SHOULD be open to public unauthenticated clients.
 * A common public use case is for a client system to determine what message types may be sent to which countries using the node.
-* An IGL node MAY choose to hide the existence of some channel from pubkuc queries.
+* An IGL node MAY choose to hide the existence of some channels from pubkuc queries.

 ![ChannelSpec](ChannelSpecification.png)

+to-do : document this
+to-do : add swagegr spec

 ### Document API & ACL